Xrayez/godot-geomtools/CONTRIBUTING.md

 ## Third-party

-Binding to thirdparty libraries is acceptable but they must be compatible with the MIT license.
+Binding to thirdparty libraries is acceptable and they must be compatible with the MIT license.
 It might be OK linking other not-so-permissive libraries as long as they can be implemented as back-ends which can be disabled and not to be provided by default.